nuggex/FMIPHPAPI/README.md

 * PHP >7.3
 * MariaDB >10
+* Ramsey UUID >4.2

 ## Setup
 * Create a database according to docs/weatherdata.sql
 * Change weather.ini to match your database configuration
+* In weather.ini you can enable APIKEY only access
+* In weather.ini you can enable passthrough read access for polling FMI Directly without DB writes access
 * Create logfile weather.log in /log
 * Change $desiredlocation to your desiredlocation
 * run "php FetchFMIWeather.php" to check this actually works